dask/dask-ml/docs/source/cross_validation.rst

-While it's possible to pass dask arrays to :func:`sklearn.model_selection.train_test_split`, we recommend using the Dask version for performance reasons.
-There are two major difference that let make the Dask version faster.
+While it's possible to pass dask arrays to :func:`sklearn.model_selection.train_test_split`, we recommend using the Dask version for performance reasons: the Dask version is faster for two reasons:

 First, **the Dask version shuffles blockwise**.
 In a distributed setting, shuffling *between* blocks may require sending large amounts of data between machines, which can be slow.